 - Spill Response and Training Support: OR&R is the lead science adviser to the U.S. Coast Guard during oil spill response operations in Alaska and maintains a role on the Alaska Regional Response Team.

-- Preparing for Natural Resource Damage Assessment: Natural resources such as bowhead whales, ice seals, and walruses hold important subsistence and cultural value for Arctic communities but are at risk from oil spills (see image at right).
-OR&R is collecting information on the current status and health of Arctic ecosystems and planning to ensure that environmental restoration is effective in the event of a spill.
+- Preparing for Natural Resource Damage Assessment: Natural resources in the Arctic, including many with cultural and subsistence value for Arctic communities, are at risk from oil spills (see image at right).
+OR&R is collecting information on Arctic ecosystems and planning to ensure that a Natural Resource Damage Assessment and any resulting restoration is effective in the event of an oil spill.

-- Marine Debris Removal, Research, and Education: OR&R coordinated the removal of 370 tons of marine debris from Alaska between 2005 and 2010, has ongoing research on derelict crab pots, and provides education and outreach through grants and partnerships.
+- Marine Debris Removal, Research, and Education: OR&R worked with partners to coordinate the removal of 370 tons of marine debris from Alaska between 2005 and 2010, has ongoing research on debris distribution and derelict crab pots, and provides education and outreach through direct efforts, grants, and partnerships.

 - Collaborative Research and Planning: OR&R has initiated the Arctic Joint Assessment Team and assisted the Arctic Council, Canada, and Norway in developing Arctic spill response techniques and planning for spills in Arctic waters.
 We have also advised University of Alaska research and participated in joint industry and intergovernmental contingency planning.